-FORM 10-Q

-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended September 30, 2022

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\\to

-Commission File Number: 001-38470

-Unity Biotechnology, Inc.

-(Exact Name of Registrant as Specified in its Charter)

-Delaware (State or other jurisdiction of incorporation or organization)

-285 East Grand Ave.
-South San Francisco, CA (Address of principal executive offices) 26-4726035 (I.R.S.
-Employer Identification No.)

-94080 (Zip Code)

-Registrant's telephone number, including area code: (650) 416-1192

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 UBX The Nasdaq Global Select Market

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes  No 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer Smaller reporting company $\boxtimes$

-Emerging growth company $\boxtimes$

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+WASHINGTON, DC 20549 FORM 10-Q (Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 1 FION 13 OR 15(d) OF THE SECURITIES EXCHAN For the quarterly period ended March 31, 202 OR ☐ TRANSITION REPORT PURSUANT TO SEC ΓΙΟΝ 13 OR 15(d) OF THE SECURITIES EXCHAN IGE ACT OF 1934 For the transition period fromto Commission File Number: 001-38470 nity Biotechnology, Exact Name of Registrant as Specified in its Cha 285 East Grand Ave.
+South San Francisco, C (Address of principal executive offi ices) 94080 (Zip Code) ant's telephone number, including area code: (65 .0) 416-1192 - Securities registered pursuant to Section 12(b) of the Ac Title of each class Common Stock, par value \$0.0001 Trading Symbol(s) UBX Name of each exchange on which registered The Nasdag Global Select Market • 1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 d Indicate by check mark whether the registrant h S-T (§ 232.405 of this chapter) during the preceding 12 as submitted electronically every Interactive Data File remonths (or for such shorter period that the registrant was - gulation Indicate by check mark whether the registrant is growth company.
+See the definitions of "large accelerate Exchange Act. s a large accelerated filer, an accelerated filer, a non-acce ed filer," "accelerated filer," "smaller reporting company 1 0 1 0 0 0 Large accelerated filer $\ \square$ Accelerated filer Non-accelerated filer $\ oxedsymbol{\boxtimes}$ Smaller reporting company \boxtimes Emerging growth company \boxtimes If an emerging growth company, indicate by ch financial accounting standards provided pursuant to Section 1. eck mark if the registrant has elected not to use the extention 13(a) of the Exchange Act. \square ded transition period for complying with any new or revise

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵
+Yes \square No \boxtimes

-As of November 4, 2022, the registrant had 14,192,305 shares of common stock outstanding.
+As of May 5, 2023, the registrant had 14,365,038 shares of common stock outstanding.